Camps & Conferences

 Application Deadline: March 1st

-This scholarship is offered by the Teri Bell family, in honor of Teri’s commitment to 4-H. The $500 scholarship is designed to support 4-H youth who want to try a new livestock project.
+This scholarship is offered by the Teri Bell family, in honor of Teri’s commitment to 4-H. The $500 scholarship is designed to support 4-H youth who are taking a livestock or horse project.
 The application is open to all 4-H and FFA members in the following projects: Horse, Market Swine, Market Sheep, Market Beef, or Market Goat.
 All applications must be handwritten by the youth applying.
 Teri was a longtime supporter of 4-H, and we’re glad the family chose to remember her with a great innovative scholarship.

 Glen George / Harry Miller Scholarship

 Application Deadline: April 15th

 This livestock-oriented scholarship has been established to honor local residents Glen George and Harry Miller for their many years of service to Gunnison 4-H/FFA youth involved in livestock projects.
-A minimum of $500.00 will be awarded each year at the Livestock Sale.
+A minimum of $500.00 will be awarded each year at the Junior Livestock Sale.
 Applicants must be a 4-H or FFA member in good standing, a graduating senior, and a resident of Gunnison County.
 Candidates need to have completed a livestock project for at least four years and be currently enrolled in a livestock project their senior year.
 Candidates must have acceptance to any institution of higher learning prior to fall term of year scholarship is awarded.
 Candidates need to have demonstrated leadership, citizenship, community involvement experiences and show character and responsibility.

 4-H Forever Fund Need-Based Support